Entry-to-practice examinations currently approved by CSHBC as part of the pathway to become a Registered Hearing

 Applicants to become a RHIP must pass both exams, including audiology graduates applying to become dually registered RAUD, RHIPs.

 ILE Written Exam

 The International Licensing Examination (ILE), a written examination administered by the International Hearing Society (IHS), is one of the two examinations required for registration as a RHIP with CSHBC.
 If you have already passed the ILE Written Exam, please advise CSHBC at the time of applying.
 You will need to have IHS provide proof of this directly to CSHBC.

 Otherwise, once approved as a Conditional RHIP, you are eligible to sit for the ILE Written Exam.
 You must register for your first attempt within six months of completing your Conditional RHIP practicum (660 hours of supervised clinical practice).
 Conditional registrants who have satisfied the practicum requirement prior to obtaining Conditional registration should register for their first ILE Written Exam attempt within six months of being granted Conditional registration.

 CSHBC provides your details to IHS — they will contact you directly to provide instructions about your examination booking, including payment for the examination.
 ILE Written Exam results are sent directly to the College after at least 10 business days, and the College will provide you with notice of your results shortly thereafter.
 For more information about the ILE Written Exam, visit the IHS website.

 CSHBC HID Practical Exam

-Upon successful completion of the Summary of Clinical Practicum Hours (HIP Program) form (PDF) and proof of passing the ILE Written Exam, Conditional RHIPs are eligible to take the CSHBC Hearing Instrument Dispensing (HID) Practical Examination.
+Upon successful completion of the Summary of RHIP (Conditional) Practicum Hours form (PDF) and proof of passing the ILE Written Exam, Conditional RHIPs are eligible to take the CSHBC Hearing Instrument Dispensing (HID) Practical Examination.
 The Practical Examination has recently undergone revision.

 The upcoming examination dates are as follows: